platecms/plate-api-docs/source/includes/_companies.md

 Parameter | Description | Constraints
 --------- | ----------- | -----------
-name | The new name for this company | Required. street_name | The new street name for this company | Required. street_no | The new street number for this company | Required. street_suffix | The new street suffix for this company city | The new city for this company | Required. zipcode | The new zipcode for this company | Required. country | The new country for this company | Required. phone | The new phone number for this company kvk_number | The new [kvk number](https://www.kvk.nl/advies-en-informatie/bedrijf-starten-of-overnemen/kvk-nummer-alles-wat-je-moet-weten/) for this company | Required. vat_number | The new [vat number](https://en.wikipedia.org/wiki/VAT_identification_number) for this company | Required. invoice_contact_first_name | The new first name for the invoice contact for this company | Required. invoice_contact_last_name | The new last name for the invoice contact for this company | Required. invoice_contact_email | The new email address for the invoice contact for this company | Required.
+name | The new name for this company | Not null. street_name | The new street name for this company | Not null. street_no | The new street number for this company | Not null. street_suffix | The new street suffix for this company city | The new city for this company | Not null. zipcode | The new zipcode for this company | Not null. country | The new country for this company | Not null. phone | The new phone number for this company kvk_number | The new [kvk number](https://www.kvk.nl/advies-en-informatie/bedrijf-starten-of-overnemen/kvk-nummer-alles-wat-je-moet-weten/) for this company | Not null. vat_number | The new [vat number](https://en.wikipedia.org/wiki/VAT_identification_number) for this company | Not null. invoice_contact_first_name | The new first name for the invoice contact for this company | Not null. invoice_contact_last_name | The new last name for the invoice contact for this company | Not null. invoice_contact_email | The new email address for the invoice contact for this company | Not null.

-#### Constraints
-This endpoint has the following constraints:

-* The updated company needs to have a value for all required PUT parameters.
-So either a value was already set, or a new value has to be set through this request.

 #### Alternative endpoints